 We all have a part to play in keeping each other safe.
 Think first about the activities happening on and around the path.
 Is the path predominantly for travel, i.e. movement?
 Or is it a place to go to, where the path is also somewhere to stand and use the beach shower or water bubbler, watch the kids on the playground, queue for a coffee or access the barbecue?
 To help keep safe on a movement section of path, be alert and keep left.
 In a pathway place, slow down and share the space safely.

 If you're on wheels, be courteous, keep to the left and slow down.

 - Give way to pedestrians.

-- Travel at a safe speed to stop safely and avoid colliding with anyone.
+- Obey any speed limit and travel at a safe speed to stop safely and avoid colliding with anyone.

 - Travel at a safe distance from others so you can avoid a collision.

 - Keep left of oncoming bicycles and other personal mobility devices.

 If you’re on foot, be courteous, keep left and stay alert.

 - Keep to the left of the path.